 bridgette glide she/her

-Bridgette has experience working with neurodivergent individuals and their families across multiple settings.
-When providing assessment, diagnosis, and counselling, she strives to take a neuroaffirming approach.
-She is passionate about the importance of listening to the voices and experiences of neurodivergent people and using these to guide her choices and approach as a psychologist.
+Bridgette has experience working with neurodivergent individuals and their families across multiple settings and can confidently liaise with schools, workplaces, and other health practitioners to ensure collaborative care.
+When providing assessment, diagnosis, and counselling, she takes a neuroaffirming approach.
+She is passionate about listening to the voices and experiences of neurodivergent people and using these to guide her as she continues to learn and grow as a psychologist and as an advocate for her clients.

 Bridgette can conduct social, emotional, behavioural, cognitive, and academic assessments, including those for specific learning disorders (dyslexia, dysgraphia, and dyscalculia), giftedness, neurodivergence (ADHD, autism), intellectual disabilities, mood disorders, and behavioural issues.